giftxtrade/frontend/README.md

 ## Run with developement mode
 Ensure that the API server is running and is taken care of.
-Then start the frontend devlopement server
+Then start the frontend devolvement server
 ```
 npm run dev
 ```